dos-group/vessim/docs/tutorials/1_basic_example.md

 Microgrids can also receive **Grid Signals**, that can describe energy prices or carbon intensity at the location of the microgrid.
 Unlike actors, these signals do not consume or produce power themselves.
-Instead, they provide environmental context that [Controllers](3_controller.md) can use to make "smart" decisions, for example, deciding to charge the battery only when the carbon intensity is low.
+Instead, they provide environmental context that the **Dispatch Policy** and [Controllers](3_controller.md) can use to make smart decisions, for example, only charging the battery when the carbon intensity is low.